Sagebrew/com.sagebrew.web/README.md

 Must run `sudo apt-get install postfix` for email stuff to work correctly.

+Don't need to do it right now but if we move over to having some views available publicly might need to use something like:
+`@authentication_classes((SessionAuthentication, BasicAuthentication))`
+Rather than setting it globally in the settings for authentication.

 ### RabbitMQ ###
 ```
 sudo rabbitmqctl delete_user guest